-Conclude this part of this week's personal study by praying about the following questions.
+Conclude this part of this week's personal study by praying about the following.

-- Have I been relying on my upbringing, my family, or my sense of reason to shape my view of God? - Does total faith in Jesus seem unreasonable?
-Are certain areas of my life currently off limits to God? - Am I seeking to know and do the will of God? - □ How will I respond to Jesus today?
+- Have I been relying on my upbringing, my family, or my own reasoning to shape my view of God?
+Does total faith in Jesus seem unreasonable?
+Are certain areas of - my life currently off limits to God? - □ Am I seeking to know and do the will of God? - □ How will I respond to Jesus today?

-Ask God to reveal Himself to you as you continue studying His Word so that you can know and do what pleases Him as your Heavenly Father.
+Ask God to reveal Himself to you as you continue studying His Word so that you can know and do what pleases Him.

-PART 2 / SERVANT
+PART 2: SERVANT

 Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God.

 JOHN 3:3

-This was a radical statement among the Jewish people-God's chosen people.
+This was a radical statement among the Jews-God's chosen people.
 Jesus told a religious leader the same thing He told His own mother, Mary, and His own brothers, including James.
 Biology isn't enough.
 Tradition isn't enough.